mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ReportApi.md

 <a id="generateword"></a>
 # **GenerateWord**
-> MemoryStream GenerateWord (Guid projectId, int connectionId)
+> void GenerateWord (Guid projectId, int connectionId)

 Generates report for projectId and connectionId